 Step-2: Dephosphorylation of fructose 1, 6- biphosphate into fructose 6-phosphate

 It is a second reaction that bypasses an irreversible reaction of glycolysis, mediated by the enzyme phosphofructokinase.
-In gluconeogenesis, fructose 1, 6-phosphatase enzyme mediates the dephosphorylation of fructose 1, 6- biphosphate into fructose 6-phosphate, and requires Mg2+ ions.
-This enzyme cause hydrolysis of C-1 phosphate in the fructose 1, 6- biphosphate molecule, without a release of ATP.
+In gluconeogenesis, fructose 1, 6-phosphatase enzyme mediates the dephosphorylation of fructose 1, 6- biphosphate into fructose 6-phosphate and requires Mg2+ ions.
+An enzyme (fructose 1, 6-phosphatase) causes hydrolysis of C-1 phosphate in the fructose 1, 6- biphosphate molecule, without ATP release.

 Step-3: Dephosphorylation of glucose 6-phosphate into glucose

-All the intermediates of glycolysis and tricarboxylic acid cycle provide a substrate for the neoglucogenesis.
-Substrates like glycerol, lactate, glucogenic amino acid etc.
+All the intermediates of the glycolysis and tricarboxylic acid cycle provide a substrate for neoglucogenesis.
+It includes substrates like glycerol, lactate, glucogenic amino acid etc.

-It is a product formed as a result of anaerobic glycolysis in skeletal muscles and erythrocytes.
-Lactate is transferred from muscle to the liver via blood.
-It reconverts into pyruvate inside a liver, and later undertake the production of glucose through gluconeogenesis.
+It is a product formed as a result of anaerobic glycolysis in the skeletal muscles and erythrocytes.
+Lactate is transferred from the muscles to the liver via blood.
+It reconverts into pyruvate inside the liver and later undertakes the production of glucose through gluconeogenesis.

 Glucogenic amino acids

 These are derived by the hydrolysis of tissue proteins.
-Glucogenic acids like α-ketoglutarate, Succinyl Co-A, fumarate, oxaloacetate and fumarate are the only precursors which can produce glucose.
-There are two entry points, namely pyruvate and oxaloacetate, through which the glucogenic amino acids can enter the cycle of neoglucogenesis.
+Glucogenic acids like α-ketoglutarate, Succinyl Co-A, fumarate, oxaloacetate and fumarate are the only precursors, which can produce glucose.
+There are two entry points, namely pyruvate and oxaloacetate, through which the glucogenic amino acids can enter the neoglucogenesis cycle.

-- Glucose produced in this cycle fulfils the energy demands of many cells and tissues like RBCs, neurons, skeletal muscle, medulla of the kidney, testes, embryonic tissue etc.
+- The product of neoglucogenesis, i.e. glucose, fulfils the energy demands of many cells and tissues like RBCs, neurons, skeletal muscle, medulla of the kidney, testes, embryonic tissue etc.

-- Neoglucogenesis cycle clears metabolites accumulated in the blood, like lactate (produced from muscles and RBCs) and glycerol (produced from adipose tissue) etc.
+- The Neoglucogenesis cycle clears metabolites accumulated in the blood, like lactate (produced from muscles and RBCs) and glycerol (produced from adipose tissue).

 The regulation of gluconeogenesis includes the following factors:

-- Positive regulation: Acetyl Co-A promotes the enzymatic activity by the pyruvate carboxylase, which in turn produce more oxaloacetate and end product glucose.
+- Positive regulation: Acetyl Co-A promotes the enzymatic activity of the pyruvate carboxylase, which in turn produces more oxaloacetate and end product glucose.

-- Negative regulation: Acetyl Co-A inhibits the enzymatic activity of pyruvate dehydrogenase, which function is to convert pyruvate carboxylase to acetyl Co-A.
+- Negative regulation: Acetyl Co-A inhibits the enzymatic activity of pyruvate dehydrogenase, which converts pyruvate carboxylase to acetyl Co-A.

-- Glucagon mediates cyclic AMP that can convert the pyruvate kinase to an inactive form, which results in a decrease in the conversion of PEP to pyruvate.
+- Glucagon mediates cyclic AMP that can convert the pyruvate kinase to an inactive form, resulting in PEP conversion to pyruvate.
 Finally, it diverts the cycle for the synthesis of glucose.